fission/keda-connectors/CONTRIBUTING.md

 }
 ```

-The second set of env variables we are getting is specific to RabbitMQ and how to connect to it and we populate the rabbitMQConnector struct with earlier created metadata and host on which to connect to for RabbitMQ and other things such as consumer channel and producer channel.
+The second set of env variables we are getting is specific to RabbitMQ and how to connect to it, and we populate the rabbitMQConnector struct with earlier created metadata and host on which to connect to for RabbitMQ and other things such as consumer channel and producer channel.
 For finding out which attributes are applicable for an event source, it is best to refer to Keda documentation for that event source.
 For example for [RabbitMQ the Keda documentation is here](https://keda.sh/docs/2.0/scalers/rabbitmq-queue/)

 ```
 type rabbitMQConnector struct {